 Red Hat System Administration III (RH 254)

-Red Hat System Administration III (RH254), related to Red Hat Enterprise Linux 7, is designed for experienced Linux system administrators who hold a Red Hat Certified System Administrator (RHCSA) certification or equivalent skills and who want to broaden their ability to administer Linux systems at an enterprise level.
+Red Hat System Administration III: Data Center Services for Red Hat Enterprise Linux 7 (RH254) is designed for experienced Linux© system administrators who hold a Red Hat Certified System Administrator (RHCSA©) credential or possess equivalent skills and want to broaden their ability to administer Linux systems at an enterprise level.

 All Dates Guaranteed To Run